ashleysally00/-Differential-Privacy-and-Noise/README.md

 When we "blur" data, similar to a photograph:

-- In data privacy, noise obscures the details that could identify individuals (fine details).
+- In data privacy, added noise can obscure the details that could identify individuals (fine details).
 - However, the overall patterns, trends, or relationships in the data (general image) remain intact and useful for analysis.

 ## How This Works in Practice